International draughts: History

-According to draughts historian Arie van der Stoep, the 100 square draughts board came into use in the Netherlands between 1550 and 1600, and the number of pieces was extended to 2x20 between 1650 and 1700.
-The name "Polish draughts" was following a Dutch convention of the time that "unnatural" ideas were considered "Polish".
+According to Dutch draughts historian Arie van der Stoep, it is unknown where the 10×10 square draughts board first came into use.
+In the Netherlands, the board was probably used from 1550, and the number of pieces was extended to 2×20 between 1650 and 1700.
+The name "Polish draughts" was probably following a Dutch convention of the time that "unnatural" ideas were considered "Polish".

 Rules

 The general rule is that all moves and captures are made diagonally.
 All references to squares refer to the dark squares only.
 The main differences from English draughts are: the size of the board (10×10), pieces can also capture backward (not only forward), the long-range moving and capturing capability of kings known as flying, and the requirement that the maximum number of men be captured whenever a player has capturing options.